Limonene (D-Limonene)

 Pilot study 1: 19 patients with chronic GERD/heartburn (≥5 years duration) given 1,000 mg d-limonene every day or every other day.
 Pilot study 2: 13 GERD patients randomized to 1,000 mg d-limonene daily, 1,000 mg every other day, or placebo.

 Study 1: 32% of participants experienced relief from symptoms after d-limonene administration; 89% reported complete remission of symptoms at 14 days.
 Study 2: 29% of treatment group had significant relief by day 4; 86% experienced complete relief of all symptoms by day 14 vs placebo.
 The pilot evidence supporting GERD use of d-limonene — though limited by small sample size, open-label design (study 1), and short duration.
-Larger rigorous RCTs would be needed to establish definitive efficacy.
+Larger rigorous clinical trials would be needed to establish definitive efficacy.

 Side effects and drug interactions